robertgshaw2-neuralmagic/nm_projects/Ultralytics-Sparsify-README.md

 (where any weight can be set to 0, not just groups of weights), inference runtimes (especially GPU-based inference runtimes) will be unlikely to get much of a performance speedup.
 To take advantage of unstructured sparsity, you must deploy on a sparsity-aware inference runtime.

-See YOLOv5's integration with [DeepSparse](Ultralytics-DeepSparse-README.md) for more details.
+See YOLOv5's integration with a [DeepSparse](Ultralytics-DeepSparse-README.md) for more details on speedups with sparsity-aware runtimes.